 Rehabilitation of the DRC segment is essential for the corridor to function as an efficient mineral export route.
 Without it, the Angolan railway improvement merely moves the bottleneck eastward.
 Yet the DRC segment faces the most complex political, security, and operational challenges of any corridor component.

-Current proposals envision investment of USD 1-2 billion for DRC railway rehabilitation, but financing arrangements are less advanced than for the Angolan segment.
+Current public proposals and commentary envision major investment for DRC railway rehabilitation, but financing arrangements are less advanced than for the Angolan segment.
+The World Bank/IDA item identified in public material should be treated as a request or preparation-stage pipeline item unless an official approval, signing, or disbursement record is published.
 The SNCC, the DRC state railway company, has limited institutional capacity and faces governance challenges that complicate international financing.

 Zambia Connectivity